 Diop, a fighter who “packs a punch”, is due to fight again in June and is working at keeping up his training in an unfamiliar environment.
 AFP / JOHN WESSELS Diop trains with shadow fighting as he worries about taking precautions against an invisible foe

 Diop fights as “Serigne Ndiaye 2”, in homage to his father, but is known to friends as “Coriace.”

-Every morning at seven he leaves the Medina, a poor neighbourhood in the centre of Dakar, to go to the “Body Max” gym which is opened especially for him by his trainer, Maguette Seydi, who has had to close his gym to the general public.
+Every morning at seven he leaves the Medina, a poor neighbourhood in the centre of Dakar, to go to the “Body Max” gym which is opened specially for him by his trainer, Maquette Seydi, who has had to close his gym to the general public.

 “Before, there were other wrestlers and other people who trained for fitness here.
 Now it’s just me, my brother and the coach,” Diop said.